Why it's called Swedish massage?

 The nudity factor

-During a Swedish massage you are generally nude underneath a towel or sheet.
+During a Swedish massage you are almost nude underneath a towel or sheet.
+We ask you to take off all your clothes except your underwear.
 We uncover only the part of the body we am working on, a technique called draping.
-If the nudity gets you out of your comfort zone, you can keep your underwear on, and many newcomers do.

 Sometimes work has been done in a different order.
 If you only have 60 minutes, you can also ask us to spend more time on a certain area.
 If the pressure is too light or too firm, you should speak up and ask the therapist to adjust it.
 Swedish massage usually includes some deeper work on areas of specific muscle tension, but if you truly want deeper, more intensive work and firmer pressure, book a deep tissue massage.